Personal Tax -> Business -> Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and Employment Insurance (EI) -> EI rates

 Self-employed persons who opt into the Employment Insurance program will pay the employee rate, and are eligible only for special benefits.
 The annual self-employment income required to qualify for special benefits will increase to $6,888 on January 1, 2017, up from $6,000.
 See our article on employment insurance for the self-employed.

 EI premiums are not payable in some employment situations.
 See our article Who has to pay EI premiums?

-Premium rates for earlier years can be found on the Canada Revenue Agency (CRA) web page EI premium rates and maximums.
+Premium rates for current and earlier years can be found on the Canada Revenue Agency (CRA) web page EI premium rates and maximums.

 For more information on the EI clawback, see our article EI benefit repayment (EI clawback).

 For EI premium tables for calculating payroll deductions, see the CRA publication T4032 Payroll Deduction Tables.
-See the Human Resources and Skills Development Canada web page Annual Reports on the EI Premium Rate and Maximum Insurable Earnings for more information on how the rates and insurable earnings levels are calculated.
+See the Government of Canada web page Annual Reports on the EI Premium Rate and Maximum Insurable Earnings for more information on how the rates and insurable earnings levels are calculated.